-At the request of the European Telecommunications Standards Institute or "ETSI", and the Alliance for Telecommunications Industry Solutions or "ATIS", we agreed to update our licensing declaration to ETSI and ATIS under their respective Intellectual Property Rights or "IPR" policies.
-This was in response to our Statement of Patent Holder identifying a group of our patents and patent applications that we believe are or may become essential to certain developing specifications in the 3rd Generation Partnership Project (3GPP) Long Term Evolution or "LTE", Systems Architecture Evolution or "SAE" project.
-We will make available a non-exclusive patent license under

-FRAND (fair, reasonable and non-discriminatory terms and conditions, with compensation) for the patents identified by us that are or become essential, to applicants desiring to implement the Technical Specifications identified by us, as set forth in the updated licensing declaration under the ATIS and ETSI IPR policies.
-Our licensing declarations under the ATIS and ETSI IPR policies may limit our flexibility in determining royalties and license terms for certain of our patents.
+At the request of the European Telecommunications Standards Institute ("ETSI"), and the Alliance for Telecommunications Industry Solutions ("ATIS"), we agreed to update our licensing declaration to ETSI and ATIS under their respective Intellectual Property Rights policies.
+This was in response to our Statement of Patent Holder identifying a group of our patents and patent applications that we believe are or may become essential to certain developing specifications in the 3rd Generation Partnership Project (3GPP) Long Term Evolution ("LTE"), Systems Architecture Evolution ("SAE") project.
+We will make available a non-exclusive patent license under FRAND (fair, reasonable and non-discriminatory terms and conditions, with compensation) for the patents identified by us that are or become essential, to applicants desiring to implement the Technical Specifications identified by us, as set forth in the updated licensing declaration under the ATIS and ETSI Intellectual Property Rights policies.
+Our licensing declarations under the ATIS and ETSI Intellectual Property Rights policies and license terms for certain of our patents.
 Consequently, we cannot assure you that the licensing of the essential security patents will be successful or that third parties will be willing to enter into licenses with us on reasonable terms or at all, which could have an adverse effect on our business and harm our competitive position.